 - Communication and Interpersonal Skills: Interns should demonstrate appropriate verbal and written communication skills with clients, colleagues, supervisors, outreach/consultation constituents and other CAPS staff.

 - Assessment: Interns should be able to perform psychodiagnostic assessment using clinical interviews.
-The intern should be able to complete written reports of initial assessment findings, along with recommendations for treatment disposition in the electronic medical records system using CTC templates for documentation.
+The intern should be able to complete written reports of initial assessment findings, along with recommendations for treatment disposition in the electronic medical records system using Counseling Center templates for documentation.
 The intern should be able to develop and communicate appropriate written and verbal feedback regarding client diagnoses, conceptualization and treatment needs following initial assessment.